mlocati/gdpr_cookie_notice/README.md

 # Pure/Cookies Notice
 Cookies Notice allows once to notify users of anything, including the use of cookies (The Cookie Law Explained).
+Package for CMS [Concrete5](https://www.concrete5.org/).

 [Package in marketplace](https://www.concrete5.org/marketplace/addons/cookies-notice/)